silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

 ## Usage

-After install, you should now be able to download videos from YouTube using the `youtube-dl <YT-URL>` command.
+After installation, you should now be able to download videos from YouTube using the `youtube-dl <YT-URL>` command.

 You can view the [documentation](https://github.com/ytdl-org/youtube-dl#description) on Github, or using the help command: `youtube-dl -h`